Klus3kk/animal/docs/intro.md

-# 🐾 Animal Language - Introduction
+# Animal Language - Introduction

-Welcome to the **Animal Language**, a custom programming language written in Go that speaks in animalistic expressions! 🐕
+Welcome to the **Animal Language**, a custom programming language written in Go that speaks in animalistic expressions!

-Animal is not just a language — it's a creative playground for learning how programming languages work under the hood.
-From lexical analysis to interpretation, it brings a unique syntax inspired by animal behavior and sounds.

-## 🌟 What is Animal?
+## What is Animal?

 **Animal** is a whimsical yet powerful interpreted language where programs look like dialogues between beasts.
 It was designed to: